 Expanding and modernizing infrastructure is also a non-negotiable condition of economic growth, especially for developing countries.
 To compete successfully in the global market, such economies must invest heavily in new infrastructure to support growth initiatives and attract global capital.
 For example, India’s enormous growth potential is hampered by poor infrastructure.

 Meanwhile, developed countries face the urgent task of replacing and upgrading aging or inadequate infrastructure.
-As demonstrated by the California Oroville Dam emergency, the destruction caused by Hurricane Katrina or the bridge collapse in Minneapolis, even economic giants like the United States cannot overlook the impact of aging infrastructure.
+As demonstrated by California’s Camp Fire, the destruction caused by Hurricane Katrina or the bridge collapse in Minneapolis, even economic giants like the United States cannot overlook the impact of aging infrastructure.

 To generate the capital to cope with this scale, governments have increasingly been reaching out to the private sector.
 Strained for financial resources and often loath to raise taxes, governments have found willing partners in private-market investors.